There are currently no employment opportunities available.

 How to Apply: E-mail resume to Joy Weiner, Director of Education and Public Programs, email@example.com.
 No phone calls please.

-The Curatorial Department seeks an intern for FALL 2020 to assist with ongoing exhibition and collection projects and research.
+The Curatorial Department seeks an intern to assist with ongoing exhibition and collection projects and research.
 The position is ideal for Art History or Museum Studies graduate students whose area of study overlaps with some aspect of the Museum’s collection concentrations: Nineteenth-Century European Art; American Art 1875 to Present; Photography; Historic Artists’ Homes and Studios (please see our online collections database for more information).
 Applications from advanced undergraduate students in Art History will also be considered.

 Responsibilities: Work closely with the Curator and Assistant Curator on all aspects of exhibition planning and collections management.
 Contribute to the day-to-day operations of the Department.
 To an extent, this position can be tailored to the knowledge, interests, and professional goals of the intern to provide the most meaningful experience.